paarijaat31/MarioKart/README.md

-# MarioKart
+## Lab 1: Mariokart Starter Project

+### Overview

- Mariokart for iOS 101 Lab 1
+This is the starter project for iOS 101 Lab 1 Mario Kart